firstmiddlelast/tiled-extensions/README.md

 # Tiled extensions
 Javascript extensions for the [Tiled Map Editor](https://www.mapeditor.org/)

-## path-tool.mjs - status : Working Prototype - requires measuring-tape.png, line.mjs, astar.mjs and fill.mjs
+## path-tool.mjs - status : Working Prototype
+requires measuring-tape.png, line.mjs, astar.mjs and fill.mjs.

 Adds a tool for selecting and measuring paths and surfaces, results in the status bar.
 S=surface, D(diag) = path length using diagonals, D(rect) = path length without diagonals, D(line) = distance from the tile clicked to the current tile when going in a direct line, D(rect) = distance when going only vertical or horizontal.
 ### Path measurement
 Click and drag a path to measure it.
 Ctrl allows the path to use diagonals.
 Pressing Alt when you click makes the tool not use Terrains data (the default is to use it).